bbc/http-transport-emf-stats/README.md

   response2xxCount: 0, // The number of 2XX responses
   response1xxCount: 0, // The number of 1XX responses
   responseInvalidCount: 0, // The number of invalid response statuses
-  cacheAudit: [] // A list of emitted cache events.
-It is populated by for troubleshooting/logging purposes }
+  cacheAudit: [] // Contains a list of groups of triggered events from the cache.
+It is used for troubleshooting purposes }
 ```